 Is it okay to not replace thermal paste?

-If you have applied a thermal paste less than a year ago, you don’t need to replace it.
+If you applied a thermal paste less than a year ago, you don’t need to replace it.
 The problem arises when the temperatures of your CPU get too high.
 Then it becomes necessary to replace the thermal paste.
-So, run a benchmark and it should help you determine if you need replacing.
+So, run a benchmark, and it should help you determine if you need replacing.

 How long can toothpaste last as thermal paste?